burningion/grid/app/docs/Home.md

 Grid API Documentation
 ======================

-Welcome to the Grid API alpha documentation.
+Welcome to the Grid API documentation.

 Here you'll find the Lua documentation for the Grid engine.
 Classes, hooks, and interfaces for game development have their references published here and are